GuyMograbi/mograblog/src/posts/2016/07/the-many-ways-of-running-typescript.md

 The web is full of tutorials about the Typescript language and discussion around it.

 However those posts ignore the question of 'where and how to begin?'.
-So I came put a stop to it.
+So I came to put a stop to it.
 The following is a short and to the point technical walkthrough of how to execute typescript.

 The methods I will find to run typescript will be measured by their support to different environments and features.